sunnybr129/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: "Hello, i'm Sunnyboy ngobeni.\_ "
     subtitle: >-
-      i am an aspiring actuary & a recent graduate from the university of pretoria
+      I am an aspiring actuary & a recent graduate from the university of pretoria
     styles:
       self: